![]() |

 "Code" or "State Code" means the standards and recommendations incorporated by reference in Section 1000.60.

-"Contractor License Designee" means an individual designated by a licensed elevator contractor or licensed limited elevator contractor who is the holder of the elevator contractor license or limited elevator contractor license and has the responsibility to ensure that work performed by the contractor is done so in conformance with the Act.
-Such person shall have ownership interest, corporate officer status or managerial control over the licensed workforce of the contractor.
+"Contractor License Designee" means an individual designated by a licensed elevator contractor or licensed limited elevator contractor who holds a current elevator mechanic's license or limited elevator mechanic's license and has the responsibility to ensure that work performed by the contractor is done so in conformance with the Act.

 "Elevator Contractor" means any person, firm, or corporation who possesses an elevator contractor license in accordance with the provisions of Sections 40 and 55 of the Act and who is engaged in the business of erecting, constructing, installing, altering, servicing, repairing, or maintaining and is entitled to perform electrical work on elevators or related conveyances covered by the Act within any building or structure, except exempt private residences.
 [225 ILCS 312/15]